NeelBhatt/Docs-1/aspnet/aspnetcore/publishing/linuxproduction.md

    sudo apt-get install nginx
    ````

+> [!NOTE]
-Note: If you plan to install optional Nginx modules you may be required to build Nginx from source.
+> If you plan to install optional Nginx modules you may be required to build Nginx from source.

 We are going to `apt-get` to install Nginx.
 The installer also creates a System V init script that runs Nginx as daemon on system startup.
 Since we just installed Nginx for the first time, we can explicitly start it by running